hone/wornpath/_posts/2012-08-04-resque-signals.md

 title: Resque Signals
 category: resque
 ---
-[Resque](http://github.com/defunkt/resque) is a small queuing library in Ruby.
-I've taken over maintenance of the project since January 2012.
+[Resque](http://github.com/defunkt/resque) is a small redis backed queuing library written in Ruby by [Chris Wanstrath](http://chriswanstrath.com/).
+Using Resque, you can create background jobs that can be placed in multiple queues to be processed later.
+It also allows you to monitor your queues, workers, and job failures using a Sinatra web app.
+For more on the history of the project, please read [Chris's blog post](https://github.com/blog/542-introducing-resque).

+In January 2012, I took over maintenance of the project.
 Over the last few months, we've been working on ironing out the last major issues in [Resque 1.x](http://github.com/defunkt/resque/tree/1-x-stable).
-One of the last holdouts is the way signals are handled.
+One of the last holdouts is the way [POSIX signals](http://unixhelp.ed.ac.uk/CGI/man-cgi?signal+7) are handled.
+For those unfamiliar, signals are a form of interprocess communication to indicate a certain event or state change.

 ## Problem